 - 1. Remove spark plug cap. - 2.
-Remove dirt and debris from around the spark plug. - 3.
 Remove the spark plug with spark plug wrench.

-To check the spark plug:
+To check the spark pluq:

 Check that the porcelain insulator around the center electrode of the spark plug is a medium to light tan (the ideal color when the ATV is ridden normally).